#DineOutWithJosh: Josh Curates A Huge Surprise For Top Hindi Community Creators

 Some of the talented creators shortlisted for #DineOutWithJosh event include names like Legal Baba who is making his mark as a legal influencer on Josh, Sanju Chaudhary who has set the app on fire with her engaging acting and dance videos and many others.
 Other Josh creators like Swati Tiwari, Navneet Pathak, and Mukkta will also be a part of this event.

-In a nutshell, #DineOutWithJosh is on its way to become a premium experience curated by any short video app in India!
+In a nutshell, #DineOutWithJosh is on its way to become a premium experience curated by the best short video app in India!

 Stay tuned for more updates on this exciting meetup!